Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 ## Instructions for Reviewers

-- Ensure that every task has its own file, and branch.
-- Check if a specific task wants an output to be returned, if so the **return** keyword should be used to stop the execution of the function.
-- Check if a specific task wants an output to be printed, if so code should be outputted by using **print**, **console.log** or **System.out.println**, depending on the language used.

 **Task 1.1**

 - The instructions does not specify whether a value should be returned or printed.
 Therefore, either is competent.